machnikd/Second_microwave_sensor/README.md

 It can be observed that the influence of objects moving between the coupled lines increases with their electrical permittivity.

-Due to their higher electrical permittivity, moist grains cause a more pronounced response on the sensor, as demonstrated above.
-This relationship will be used to determine the grain's moisture content
+Moist grains exhibit higher electrical permittivity, which is reflected in the sensor response as shown above.
+In this way, the moisture content of the grain will be determined.

 ## What will be done
 In the coming months, improved versions of the sensor will be designed and detailed studies will be conducted on rapeseed grains.
 A comprehensive report will then be prepared, and a summarized version of it will be published on GitHub.
 The above report is temporary